dfawok/L-systems/README.md

 Extract from Boudon et al., 2012 "L-Py: an L-system simulation framework for modeling plant architecture development based on a dynamic language" Front.
 Plant Sci., (3)

-The formalism of L-systems has emerged as the major paradigm for constructing FSPMs.
+"The formalism of L-systems has emerged as the major paradigm for constructing FSPMs.
 Introduced in the late 1960s by A. Lindenmayer as a formalism for describing developmental processes in biology (Lindenmayer, 1968), L-systems proved well suited to describe models of plant development (Prusinkiewicz and Lindenmayer, 1990; Prusinkiewicz, 1998, 1999).
 In L-systems, the plant is represented by a bracketed string, whose elements, called modules, represent the plant’s components (metamers, meristems, flowers, etc.).
 Modules consist of a symbolic name and an optional set of parameters.
 Modules with the same name represent the same type of component
 (e.g., I for internode, M for meristem, etc.).
 A set of rules (also called productions) then defines how each module transforms over time.
 In particular, a module can produce one or more new modules, thus giving a possibility of adding new components to the structure.
 The formalism of L-systems has emerged as the major paradigm for constructing FSPMs (c.f.
 FSPM Special Issue, 2005, 2008, 2011).
-Introduced in the late 1960s by A. Lindenmayer as a formalism for describing developmental processes in biology (Lindenmayer, 1968), L-systems proved well suited to describe models of plant development (Prusinkiewicz and Lindenmayer, 1990; Prusinkiewicz, 1998, 1999).
+Introduced in the late 1960s by A. Lindenmayer as a formalism for describing developmental processes in biology (Lindenmayer, 1968), L-systems proved well suited to describe models of plant development (Prusinkiewicz and Lindenmayer, 1990; Prusinkiewicz, 1998, 1999). [...]"

 L-py is an open-source L-system-based modeling environment based on Python.
 To install L-Py, you need to create an environment (named for instance lpy) :